Designers in New York keeping it simple with black and white

 The Brazilian designer, popular with Lady Gaga, punched up his black and white with purple.

-But she accented her collection with a black-and-white zigzag lace maxi slip, an embellished trapeze dress and a laser-cut neoprene jacket over a black gingham shell.

-New York Fashion Week ends on Thursday, followed by fashion weeks in London, Paris and Milan.

-(Additional reporting by Marguerita Choy, Noreen O'Donnell, Eileen Houlihan and Erin Geiger Smith; Editing by Maureen Bavdek and Nick Zieminski)
+(Additional reporting by Eileen Houlihan, Erin Geiger Smith and Marguerita Choy; Editing by Maureen Bavdek)